 See live creatures of all kinds, from the domestic to the exotic.
 Animal displays feature reptiles, amphibians, and mammals, including a colony of East African naked mole-rats.

 Find out how your body works in Body Works.
 Test your reaction time.
 See how much energy you produce on the Calorie Bicycles.
-Try out the computer games in the Nutrition Cafe and many other interactive exhibits.
+Try games in the Nutrition Cafe and other interactive exhibits.
 Body Works is all about you.
-Educators' pre-visit sheet.

 How does an electric motor work?
 What does a gyroscope do?
 Who wins the bubble race?
 Find the answers to these and other questions in the Science Playground.

-Spin a two-ton granite ball with your bare hands, play with the water cannons or walk in the giant water wheel in Water Works.
-Nearby, ride the High Rail Bicycle 15 feet above the ground -- on a rail one inch wide!
+Spin a two-ton granite ball with your bare hands, play with water cannons or walk in the giant water wheel in Water Works.
+Nearby, ride the High Rail Bicycle 15-feet above the ground — on a rail one inch wide!
 The High Rail Bicycle is open seasonally, weather permitting.